justalemon/5desc/README.md

 docker run --rm -it -v "%cd%":/files ghcr.io/justalemon/5desc
 ```

 You can specify the name of the input file as the first parameter and the name of the output file as the second parameter.
+For GitHub Actions, This would be specified in the `with` key, called input and output respectively.

 To list the available command line arguments, run 5desc with the `--help` parameter.